syeda-noorfatima/sparkflow/README.md

 1. **Capture first** — record now, organize later.
 2. **AI performs the executive function** — the user shouldn't have to manually categorize, prioritize, or schedule.
-3. **Never assume** — AI never invents deadlines, priorities, or details; it asks one concise question when something essential is missing.
+3. **Never invent, never interrupt** — AI never invents deadlines, priorities, or details it wasn't given, but it also never stops to ask — it makes its best reasonable interpretation and leaves truly unknown fields as "Not Set."
 4. **User always has control** — every AI decision is editable after saving.
 5. **Reduce cognitive load** — every interaction should remove a decision, not add one.
 6. **Calm before productivity** — the app should make users feel in control, not pressured.